First Published on March 28, 2018

-Ladakh Travel Guide to Food
+What to eat in Ladakh?
+Leh Ladakh Travel Guide to Food

 Leh and Kargil have quite a few places to eat out but when you visit the other villages and towns like Nubra Valley and Pangong Lake, you will be at the mercy of the mess.
 The food is quite basic and wholesome here.
 Maggi and Instant Noodles are available in small tents along the roads at various small settlements.
 However, considering how remote these are, it is best to stock up some packaged food with you for the road trip.